PGSStas/techvscats/README.md

 that are followed by the enemies.
 Their aim is to attack the player's base, so the player, in return, must protect it - at all costs!
 To do this, you can build or upgrade existing towers, which shoot the enemies with the different missiles.
-The enemies would apply different spells to the towers and come in tight groups, hoping to breach the player's defences.
+The enemies would cast different spells on the towers and come in tight groups, hoping to breach the player's defences.
 To complete the level, you will need to destroy all of them.

 ![Tech vs Cats](https://user-images.githubusercontent.com/50747082/82308029-e18fdf00-99c9-11ea-9d93-37e21cefe14e.jpg)